JustinChu/STAT545A_MovieStats/README.md

 Raw data is in the /ml-100k folder - see readme inside folder for details

 Instructions: To generate html and plots run "make" in the main directory.
-Figures will be outputted to main directory upon running code
+Figures will be outputted to main directory upon running code.

 Changes made October 27th: